Kiranjith83/SA/SA.md

   - KMS can run re-encrypt, to encrypt plain text.
 - KMS can generate DEK (Data encryption Keys) using CMK to encrypt large amount (> 4KB data) file.
 - Hand on demo Customer Managed Keys
+  - In this example, a sample text is encrypted and decrypted using the CMK.
+  - KMS has Custom Key store.
+    - KMS is capable of Interacting with CloudHSM, so it can use FIPS 140-2 Level 3 encryption.
+  - below example encrypt the file that is in 4KB in size.
 ```
 aws kms create-key --description "LA KMS DEMO CMK"
 aws kms create-alias --target-key-id XXX --alias-name "alias/lakmsdemo" --region us-east-1